joetifa2003/weaver/paper/main.typ

 - Weaver treats errors as values, integrates error handling with pattern matching, and allows for concise, explicit error management.

 == Concurrency Model
-- Node.js uses an event loop and async/await, but requires explicit handling of asynchronous code and can be hard to reason about.
+- Node.js is single-threaded, uses an event loop and async/await, but requires explicit handling of asynchronous code and can be hard to reason about.
-- Python offers threads, asyncio, and multiprocessing, but concurrency is often complex and error-prone.
+- Python offers threads, asyncio, and multiprocessing, but concurrency is crippled by the GIL (Global Interpreter Lock) from full multi-threading potential.
-- Weaver uses lightweight green threads (Fibers), allowing concurrent code to be written in a simple, sequential style without explicit async/await.
+- Weaver is truly multi-threaded, uses lightweight green threads (Fibers), allowing concurrent code to be written in a simple, sequential style without explicit async/await, while having non-blocking I/O caipablity.

 == Pattern Matching
 - Python and JavaScript have limited pattern matching (Python 3.10+ adds match/case, JS has destructuring).
 - Weaver offers comprehensive pattern matching for values, types, destructuring, and guards, making complex control flow more expressive.

-== Performance
-- Node.js is fast for I/O-bound tasks but can be memory-intensive when scaling across cores.
-- Python is slower for concurrency and high-performance workloads.
-- Weaver is designed for high concurrency and low memory usage, as shown in benchmarks.

 #pagebreak()